tobyndax/Courses/slidesummary.md

   dependent matrix and x is the unknown.

 * A is affected by noise
-  -Measurement noise
+  - Measurement noise
-  -Image noise, etc.
+  - Image noise, etc.

 * The noise appears in the 2D image
   - Or in the coordinates of the 3D points